Skip to content

 We host education research and researchers from across the University.
 This cross-university approach creates a vibrant research environment with researchers engaged in work of nationally and internationally recognised quality.

-We also offer an Ed D programme for students with primary interest in researching practice, who wish to broaden the horizons of their own professional work.
+We also offer a Doctor of Education Programme for students with a primary interest in researching practice who wish to broaden the horizons of their own professional work.

 Supporting your studies